Zexal0807/QRCodeGenerator/README.md

 echo $matrix->print();
 ```

-`print` method return a html string where there's a table where each cell a attribute color
+`print($matrixSize = 500)` method return a html string where there's a table where each cell a attribute color

-Reserved cell will bge used in future, for example for add image
+You can specify the matrix size in pixel, by default is 500 pixel

 Here the result

 ![Result](./doc/example.png)

-You can alsa add a logo in center of QRCode using `addLogo($filepath)` on matrix object
+You can alsa add a logo in center of QRCode using `addLogo($filepath, $logoSize = 60)` on matrix object
+You can specify the size, by default is 60% of the space

 ```php
 require_once('./lib/QRCode.php');